Learning How to Infer Partial MDPs for In-Context Adaptation and Exploration: Learning How to Infer Partial Models

 Our method learns an approximation of the inference process $p(\mathbf{e}, \mathbf{r}|\mathbf{C}_{1:t})$. $\mathbf{e}$ is a vector of edge probabilities in our partial model graph, $\mathbf{r}$ is a vector of reward probabilities, and $\mathbf{C}_{1:t}$ is a matrix containing the context, which is an agent's history of states and actions ($s$, $a$) up to time $t$.
 We use a transformer $f_{\theta}$ to define the distribution:

 $e_n \in \{1,0\}$ is an edge probability enumerated by $n$ and $r_m \in \{1,0\}$ is a reward probability enumerated by $m$.
 Ber is a Bernoulli distribution whose probability parameter is our transformer's sigmoid function output for either the $n$th edge, $f_{\theta,n}(\mathbf{C}_{1:t})$, or the $m$th reward location (i.e., $m$th vertex-edge), $f_{\theta,m}(\mathbf{C}_{1:t})$.
 For simplicity, we have assumed independence between all Bernoulli distributions.
-Appendix~\ref{sec:transformer} has details of our transformer architecture.

 Our transformer also has a softmax function output that defines a categorical distribution over vertices $\hat{p}_\theta(v_t|s_t)$ (our transformer takes in the entire context, but it should learn that $v_t$ only depends on the most recent state $s_t$).